Is it possible to play table tennis with both hands?

 Here, we’ll look into the answer to this question and break down what we know about table tennis.

-Can You Play Table Tennis With Both Hands?
+Can You Play Ping Pong Game With Both Hands?

 It is possible to play table tennis with both hands!